jeanpauphilet/SubsetSelection.jl/README.md

 ```julia
     γ = 1.*p / k / n / maximum(sum(X[train,:].^2,2))
 ```
 and multiply it by 2 at each iteration.
-Mean square error or Area Under the Curve (see [r2h]( https://github.com/davidavdav/ROCAnalysis.jl)(ROCAnalysis) for implementation) are commonly used performance metrics for regression and classification tasks respectively.
+Mean square error or Area Under the Curve (see [ROCAnalysis]( https://github.com/davidavdav/ROCAnalysis.jl) for implementation) are commonly used performance metrics for regression and classification tasks respectively.
 - NaN values
 ## Reference